rcatoen/multistatetogglebutton/README.md

 </string-array>
 ```

-The values can also be specified programmatically:
+The values can also be specified programmatically, plus other options:

 ```java
 MultiStateToggleButton button = (MultiStateToggleButton) this.findViewById(R.id.mstb_multi_id);